-Aerospace segment operating profit was \$3.1 million compared with operating loss of \$5.6 million for the same period last year.
-The improvement was driven by increased sales and the \$6.0 million AMJP benefit, partially offset by a \$0.8 million increase of expense associated with the reinstated 401K contribution accrual.
+Aerospace segment operating loss was \$0.2 million compared with operating loss of \$8.3 million for the same period last year.
+The improvement was driven by increased sales and the \$6.0 million AMJP benefit in the 2022 period, partially offset by a \$1.7 million increase of expense associated with the reinstated 401K contribution.
+Aerospace operating loss in the prior-year period was significantly impacted by leverage lost on reduced sales.